 • Racism is morally incompatible with our faith.

-• We learn from the lived experiences of people of different backgrounds.
+3. Lived Experience Principle: Learn from the lived experience of people of different backgrounds.